bhomaidan1990/diplib/doc/src/design.md

 Input images to functions are always `const` references, and even though it would be technically possible to modify its pixel values, we have an explicit policy to not do so.

-The same applies to the `dip::Measurement` object, but for a different reason:
+The same applies to the \ref dip::Measurement object, but for a different reason:
 Implementing correct handling of `const` objects would require two versions of all iterators (a `const` one and a non-`const` one).
-Since these iterators are quite complex, and the benefit of correct `const` handling is limited, we decided to follow the same principle as with the `dip::Image` object: non-`const` data access is always allowed, but *DIPlib* has an explicit policy to not to change data of a `const` object.
+Since these iterators are quite complex, and the benefit of correct `const` handling is limited, we decided to follow the same principle as with the \ref dip::Image object: non-`const` data access is always allowed, but *DIPlib* has an explicit policy to not to change data of a `const` object.